PDRA-01 Explained

 4. Obstacle “pop-up” height extension

-When inspecting tall structures you may exceed 120 m by up to 15 m under the conditions noted above.
+When inspecting tall structures you may exceed 120 m by up to 15 m if the structure’s custodian requests it, as long as you remain with 50 m of the structure.

 Prohibition / Limit Reason